rosflight/rosflight_docs/docs/user-guide/overview.md

 # Overview

+!!! tldr
+    Visit [Getting Started](./getting-started.md) to start setting up ROSflight.
+    Then visit [ROSplane Overview](./rosplane-overview.md) (for fixedwing aircraft) or [ROScopter Overview](./roscopter-overview.md) (for multirotor aircraft) to set up your autonomy stack.

 ## Main Components of ROSflight

 ROSflight is intended to be used with both a typical flight controller and a companion Linux computer.
 Although it can be used with just a flight controller, this setup will not offer most of the advantages of ROSflight.